Synchronization and phase transition of two-dimensional self-rotating clock models

-Due to self-rotation, the static ordered phase becomes unstable and develops into a spatiotemporal pattern phase, which encompasses three dynamic modes: multi-droplet, single-droplet and spiral wave states.
-In the thermodynamic limit, only spiral wave state remains stable (see SM for details).
-Between critical synchronized phase and spiral wave state, we identify a ``low-temperature" BKT phase transition: the Binder cumulants for different system sizes merge below the critical point $J_{2}(f=0.4)\approx1.16$ (Fig.~\ref{Fig:KT}(f)), with a critical exponent $\eta_{2}^{R}(f=0.4)=0.45\pm0.02$.
-In the spatiotemporal pattern phase, domain walls—topological defects of discrete-state systems—are suppressed at small scales but prevail dyanmically at large scales.
+Because of self-rotation, the static ordered phase becomes unstable and develops into a spatiotemporal pattern phase, which encompasses three dynamic modes: multi-droplet, single-droplet and spiral wave states.
+In the thermodynamic limit ($L\to \infty$), only spiral wave state remains stable (see SM for details).
+Between critical synchronized phase and the pattern phase, we identify a ``low-temperature" BKT-like phase transition: the Binder cumulants for different system sizes merge below the critical point $J_{2}(f=0.4)\approx1.16$ (Fig.~\ref{Fig:KT}(f)).
+In the spatiotemporal pattern phase, domain walls—the topological defects of discrete-state systems—prevail dynamically at large scales.
 Their rigidity, combined with self-rotation, underpins the formation of large-scale $\mathbb{C}_q$-symmetric spiral waves (see SM for details).
 Upon transitioning to critical synchronized phase, the domain walls become floppy, condense and readily dissipate, consistent with the low-temperature BKT phase transition of equilibrium clock model~\cite{einhorn_physical_1980,ortiz_dualities_2012}.
 Unlike the synchronized phase, spiral core pairs in the spiral wave state can persist for a relative long period.
 Due to thermal perturbations and intrinsic wave instabilities~\cite{Doppler,Long-Wavelength}, wavefronts of a spiral wave (or the spherical wave emitted by a spiral core pair) can stretch, distort, and potentially breakup to generate new spiral tips (cores), that meanwhile undergo random meandering~\cite{meandering,diks_spiral_1995}.
 Once initiated, this process develops as a chain reaction.
 Eventually, the system evolves into a spatiotemporal chaotic state filled with numerous spirals that continuously generate and annihilate (Fig.~\ref{Fig:spiral}(b)), analogous to spiral turbulence in excitable and oscillatory media~\cite{bar_turbulence_1993,Chemical_Turbulence}.
 These observations imply that any finite self-driven torque can make the unstable vortices in equilibrium long-range ordered phase become thermodynamically stable (also see SM).